manuzhang/storm-benchmark/README.md

 * dataclean
 * drpc

 They fall into two groups.
 The first group (wordcount, sol, rollingsort) are meant to measure Storm from resource utilization perspective and have no external dependencies.
-The second group (the rest) are more like real use cases and need Kafka as a source.
+The second group (the rest) are of real use cases and need Kafka as a source.

 ## How to build